When it comes to life insurance, there are two main types: term and whole.

 What Is Whole Life Insurance?

-As the policy’s cash value component grows, you can take withdrawals or borrow money from it.
+As the policy’s cash value account grows, you can take withdrawals or borrow money from it.
 If the insurance policy has built enough cash value, you can even surrender it and take out the cash value.

 Permanent life insurance features guaranteed level premiums and a guaranteed death benefit.
 This basically means your premium and death benefit amount will remain the same throughout.